codein/poc/datacamp/Applying logistic regression and SVM.md

 * BlanksChallenge
 * Solution: n_neighbors argument

-### 1.5 Is the learner understands the need to reserve some data for testing in order to ensure that the model is not over-fitting?
+### 1.5 Does the learner understand the need to reserve some data for testing, in order to ensure that the model is not over-fitting?
 * OutputChallenge
 * Solution: .fit(X_train, y_train) instead of .fit(X,y)